-For United States federal income tax purposes, the notes are classified as debt instruments that provide for contingent interest.
+For United States federal income tax purposes, the notes should be treated as debt instruments that provide for contingent interest.
 As a result, the notes are considered to be issued with original issue discount, or "OID."
+See "United States Federal Income Tax Summary-Tax Characterization of the Notes."

 You will be required to pay taxes on the notes over their term based upon an estimated yield for the notes.
 The amount includable in your income may be in excess of the actual cash payments that you receive.
 We have determined this estimated yield in accordance with regulations issued by the United States Treasury Department, solely in order for you to determine the amount of taxes that you will owe each year as a result of your ownership of the notes.
 This estimated yield is neither a prediction nor a guarantee of what the actual Supplemental Redemption Amount will be, or whether you will be entitled to receive any Supplemental Redemption Amount at all.
-We have determined that this estimated yield will equal \\\\\\\% per annum, compounded annually.
+We have determined that this estimated yield will equal % per annum, compounded semi-annually.

-Additionally, you generally will be required to recognize ordinary income on any gain realized on a sale, upon maturity, or other disposition of the notes.
+Additionally, you generally will be required to recognize ordinary income on any gain realized on a sale, upon maturity, or upon another disposition of the notes.
 See the section entitled "United States Federal Income Tax Summary."